albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 };
 ```

-This is compiled as  separate class file, `App$1.class`.
+This is compiled as a separate class file, `App$1.class`.

 ```bash
 $ tree build/classes/java